vopvop/SocialNet/README.md

 1. Load balancer (not in scope of this project).
 ## Frameworks and Tools
 The requirements for dev tools and frameworks should be as low as possible (and cheap):
-* IDE: Visual Studio 2017 (free Community or Code edition should be enough);
+* IDE: Microsoft Visual Studio 2017 (free Community or Code edition should be enough);
-* Main microservice framework: Microsoft ASP.NET Core 2.0 + Yeoman project generator;
+* Main microservice framework: Microsoft ASP.NET Core 2.1 + Yeoman project generator;
-* Microservice REST API discoverer: Swagger 2.0;
+* Microservice REST API discoverer: Swagger 2.0 or higher;
 * Fronetnd framework: Angular 2, TypeScript;
 ## Data transfer
 ### API